influxdata/sedg/README.md

      https://github.com/<yourorg>/foo/issues/1234.
 This is particularly useful
      for organizations with lots of repositories.
  * `OpenDate` is the date the CVE was created
+ * `CloseDate` is the date the CVE was closed (nothing 'need-triage', 'needed' or 'pending')
  * `PublicDate` is the date that a private CVE was made public
  * `CRD` is the Coordinated Release Date.
 This can be used for coordinating with other parties to make a CVE public at a specific time